Tutorial: Hello World!

 After starting hitchy the service is running in foreground.
 Log messages are printed on screen.
 If you want to stop hitchy just press Ctrl+C. This will gracefully shut down Hitchy.

-For production setup, we strongly suggest to put your project in a Docker (opens new window) container.
+For production setup, we strongly suggest to put your project in a Docker container.

 Create a file named Dockerfile in root folder of your project containing: